VeritasSoftware/LiveHealthChecks/README.md

 #### Certificate files

-You may need to replace the **certificate files** (in the `/etc/nginx` folder of the docker image) with your own, if they have expired.
+You may need to replace the **certificate files** (in the `/etc/nginx` folder of the docker container) with your own, if they have expired.

+You can use the `docker cp` command to copy the new certificate files into the container.

 The new certificate should have the same name as the existing one.